-The full version of this report analyzes the drivers of economic earnings [return on invested capital (ROIC), NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors (last quarter's analysis is here).
+This report presents the drivers^{1,2} of economic earnings [ROIC, NOPAT margin, invested capital turns, and weighted average cost of capital (WACC)] for the S&P 500 and each of its sectors (last quarter's analysis is here).
+You can find the same analysis on other key metrics here.

-This report leverages our cutting-edge Robo-Analyst technology to deliver proven-superior fundamental research and support more cost-effective fulfillment of the fiduciary duty of care.
+This report leverages our cutting-edge Robo-Analyst technology to deliver proven-superior3 fundamental research and support more cost-effective fulfillment of the fiduciary duty of care.